-n recent years, there has been a growing popularity for Agile working in the business world.
+In recent years, Agile has become increasingly popular in the business world.
 What is Agile?
 It is an approach that emphasises flexibility, speed, and collaboration.
 Instead of being locked into a fixed plan, Agile project management is guided by continuous evaluation and adjustment.
 This makes it particularly well-suited for unpredictable projects and rapidly changing environments.

 Today, we will explore the principles of Agile, popular methodologies, and the many benefits it can offer your organisation.
-If you're interested in discovering how Agile can help boost your team's efficiency and flexibility, read on!
+Read on if you're interested in discovering how Agile can help boost your team's efficiency and flexibility!

 Agile is an innovative approach to project management that prioritises flexibility, speed, and collaboration.
 It was developed as a response to the limitations of traditional project management methods, which often rely on predetermined plans and large steps in the process.
 Agile, in contrast, emphasises an iterative and incremental approach that allows for regular evaluation and adjustment throughout the project lifecycle.
 This makes it easier to adapt to the changing requirements of the project quickly.
 Agile methodologies are commonly used in software development but can also be applied to other industries.